Skip to main content

 Let's talk about the downsides nobody mentions:

 Platform Dependency: Your entire career depends on TradingView's continued success and Pine Script's relevance.
-That's both a risk and an opportunity to diversify skills.
+That's both a risk and a reason to diversify skills.

 Market Volatility Affects Demand: When markets crash, trading education and indicator development are often the first expenses traders cut.